About7Sharks/Markdown/BlockstackPlatform.md

 Proof of Transfer is a proposed design that uses Bitcoin’s Proof of Work (PoW) to launch new blockchains that are anchored in Bitcoin’s security

-Work with a open-source reference implementation of a PoX blockchain anchored to Bitcoin
+Works with a open-source reference implementation of a PoX blockchain anchored to Bitcoin.
+I like this approach because it does what bitcoin doesn't do, while contributing to bitcoin itself.